Glued To My Crafts

 • Popsicle Sticks

-• Sidewalk Chalk Art
+• Sidewalk Chalk

 • Clothespin Crafts

-• Tulip Puffy Paint Crafts
+• Tulip Puffy Paint

-• Paper Bag Crafts
+• Paper Bags

 • Craft Foam Hearts

-Recycled Soda Bottle Ladybug - Kid Craft Idea
+Recycled Soda Bottle Ladybug Craft

-Ladybug Craft Made From A Recycled Soda Bottle
+Ladybug Made From A Soda Bottle

-At the beginning of the year, some kid craft bloggy friends of mine came up with an idea to have a themed craft challenge every month.
+At the beginning of the year, some kids craft bloggy friends of mine came up with an idea to have a themed craft challenge every month.
 Although all the details aren’t exactly worked out just yet for the challenges, I can promise you that we have some fun stuff planned!

 This month’s challenge was to use a 2-liter soda bottle somehow in our craft.
 Whether we used the whole bottle or a portion – we had to create a “one of a kind” something.
 So without further ado – today I present to you our Recycled Soda Bottle Ladybug Kid Craft.